kirbydesign/designsystem/.github/CONTRIBUTING.md

 ## Introduction to the contribution model
 <!-- Introduction and motivation -->
-Despite Kirby stemming from an internal Bank Data project - it has been decided to open source it, such that others than team Kirby can contribute to it.
+Despite Kirby stemming from an internal Bankdata project - it has been decided to open source it, such that others than team Kirby can contribute to it.
 Allowing for Kirby to be used in multiple projects without team Kirby being the bottleneck.

 If you have a problem, an issue you want resolved, or even got brand new ideas for components.
 Well.
 There is no need to sit around and wait for team Kirby to get it implemented.